kashrajiv/Youtube-Summarizer/README.md

 Welcome to the Youtube Summarizer.
 This summarizes youtube videos using NLP.

+When using extractive summarization, the algorithm will take the relevant passage and group its most essential paragraphs together to produce the summary text.

+When using abstractive summarization, the algorithm will use its own words to construct a summary based on the provided passage.
+Compared to extractive summarization, this is more complicated.

+We are utilizing extractive summarization for our YouTube summarizer.
+We use a variety of summary approaches for extractive summarization, such as TFIDF Vectorizer, BART, or Bidirectional and Auto-Regressive Transformer.

+Term frequency-inverse document frequency, or TF-IDF, is a vectorizer that turns text into a vector format.
+There are two terms in it: inverse document frequency and term frequency.
+The product of these two components is the TF-IDF value.
+The number of times a word appears in a sentence divided by the total number of words in the sentence is known as term frequency.
+The log of the number of sentences by the number of sentences that contain the supplied word is known as the inverse document frequency.
+Okay, let's get the implementation going.

 The following is an example:
 1 - Introduction to Generative AI by Google Cloud Tech(https://www.youtube.com/watch?v=G2fqAlgmoPo) - credits